Get in touch today

 • Other information that will help to ensure navigators understand the services you need, such as whether you are currently homeless or affected by housing exclusion.

-In the course of our marketing, we may ask to take your photo and ask for your name in relation to our real life stories and case studies.
-We also anonymise such stories so that you are not identifiable to the general public.
+In the course of our marketing, we may ask to take your photo and ask for your name in relation to our real-life stories and case studies.
+We can also anonymise such stories so that you are not identifiable to the general public.
 In all cases, we do so with your written consent.

 You have the right to withdraw this consent.
 You have the right to request a copy of the information that we hold about you.
 We want to make sure that your personal information is accurate and up to date and as such you may ask us to correct or remove information you think is inaccurate.

 We will not sell, distribute or lease your personal information to third parties.

-A requirement by the European Social Fund is that information on the MOTW programme must be stored for 10 years once the programme has come to an end.
-The MOTW programme is due to end 31st December 2019, therefore information will be stored until 30st December 2034.
+A requirement by the European Social Fund is that information on the MOTW programme must be stored for 13 years once the programme has come to an end.
+The MOTW programme is due to end 31st December 2021, therefore information will be stored until 30st December 2034.
 This has been extended further in October 2020 using budget already allocated to the programme.
 Previously, the programme was due to end December 2019.

 All personal data held by DWP or research contractors for the purposes of evaluation will be permanently deleted no more than six months after the research has been completed (i.e. when the final report is published on GOV.UK).